BCLawLibrary/practical-ai-in-30-days/day-18-ai-troubleshooting-masterclass.md

 ## Why Troubleshooting Matters

-Imagine you have a brilliant new colleague who graduated at the top of their class.
-They're incredibly knowledgeable, eager to help, and can process information at lightning speed.
-But there's a catch – they think probabilistically, sometimes make creative leaps, and effectively have the memory of a goldfish.
-That's essentially what working with AI is like.

 While we've spent time mastering the art of clear prompts and effective AI communication, equally crucial is knowing what to do when things go sideways.
 AI isn't like traditional software where the same input reliably produces the same output.
 Its probabilistic nature – the very thing that makes it creative and adaptable – also means it can sometimes:

 - Veer off in unexpected directions